Argentina: National Reorganization Process

 The Proceso shut down Congress, removed the judges on the Supreme Court, banned political parties and unions, and resorted to employing the forced disappearance of suspected guerrilla members including individuals suspected of being associated with the left-wing.
 By the end of 1976, the Montoneros had lost nearly 2,000 members and by 1977, the ERP was completely subdued.
 Nevertheless, the severely weakened Montoneros launched a counterattack in 1979, which was quickly put down, effectively ending the guerrilla threat and securing the junta's position in power.

-In March 1982, an Argentine force took control of the British territory of South Georgia and, on 2 April, Argentina invaded the Falkland Islands.
+In March 1982, an Argentine force took control of the British territory of South Georgia and, on 2 April, Argentina invaded the Falkland Islands (called as Islas Malvinas by Argentina).
 The United Kingdom dispatched a task force to regain possession.
-Argentina surrendered on 14 June and its forces were taken home.
+Argentine forces surrendered on 14 June and its forces were taken home.
 Street riots in Buenos Aires followed the humiliating defeat and the military leadership stood down.
 Reynaldo Bignone replaced Galtieri and began to organise the transition to democratic governance.